Dotoks/Fitness-tracker/README.md

 ## Project Structure:
-1. Fitness-Tracker (It contains everything needed for starting the website and using it)
+1. Fitness-Tracker (It contains everything needed for using the website)

 ## Contributing